 ✅ Multilateral communication is the key: the promise of Cash is King is to offer a benevolent space to exchange freely.
 All members can speak up, offer relevant content, help each other on different issues...
 Members make the community live, thanks to their involvement.

 ✅ Community-Led Growth is a virtuous circle: Sébastien Beyet (CEO of Agicap) confided to Air Party's podcast the will "to move forward with people, and to feed off the community's inputs".
-This strategy allows the company work on its products, develop its products, spark new ideas...
+This strategy allows the company to work on its products, develop its products, spark new ideas...
 While keeping a logic of co-construction.

-Ready to launch your community for a successful Go-To Market?
+Ready to launch your community for a successful Go-To-Market?

 Today it's essential to stay away from the "product first" dynamic.
 Even before launching a product or a service, companies (and more specifically startups) have every interest in building communities.

 A "Community Centric" approach brings out plenty of new opportunities: the community guides growth, enriches marketing or product actions, and facilitates the implementation of relevant events...
 So, why wait to gather, animate and engage members with high-added value?

 To build up your own community, don't hesitate to test our MeltingSpot platform.